Contrastive Learning for Lane Detection via cross-similarity: Methodology

 \subsubsection{Similarity loss}

-Another objective of CLLD is to train CNNs to predict features for masked areas.
-To fulfill this objective, we introduce similarity loss $\mathcal{L}_{sim}$.
-The \textit{similarity loss} (\cref{Eq:6}) computes the consistency between $CS(y,( \forall p \in y'))$ and $CS(y',( \forall p \in y))$.
+Another key objective of CLLD approach is to train CNNs to accurately predict features for masked areas.
+To achieve this objective, we introduce a similarity loss mechanism $\mathcal{L}_{sim}$.
+This mechanism is designed to quantify the difference between the predicted features of the masked areas and their actual features, thereby guiding the CNN to make more accurate predictions.